edgardyh/retoSofka/README.md

 This project was created with karate framework.

-Has 3 scenarios about a store pet.
+Has 3 scenarios about a store pet, It also has the proposed solution in PDF file.